OpenHumans/GSoC/10_guide.md

 *  Write a project proposal draft, include a project plan (see below), and [send it to us](../contact/) for comments before submitting it.

-Again, students are strongly encouraged to [contact us](../contact/) as early as possible.
+Again, prospective interns are strongly encouraged to [contact us](../contact/) as early as possible.
 Frequent and early communication is extremely valuable for putting together successful projects.